 We rely on several legal bases under the GDPR to collect, process, store, use and disclose the Personal Information of individuals residing in the European Union (EU), including:

-where you have freely and expressly consented to the collection, use, processing and disclosure of your Personal Information for a specific purpose.
+- where you have freely and expressly consented to the collection, use, processing and disclosure of your Personal Information for a specific purpose.
 The provision of Personal Information to us is voluntary.
-However, if you do not provide your Personal Information to us, we may not be able to provide you with access to, and use of, our products, services or Site.
+However, if you do not provide your Personal Information to us, we may not be able to provide you with access to, and use of, our Platforms.
 You may withdraw your consent at any time by contacting us using the details below;

-where the collection, use, processing and disclosure of your Personal Information is necessary for the performance of a contract to which you are a party.
-For example, when collection and use is necessary to fulfil our obligations to provide you with access to, and use of, our products, services or Site;
+- where the collection, use, processing and disclosure of your Personal Information is necessary for the performance of a contract to which you are a party.
+For example, when collection and use is necessary to fulfil our obligations to provide you with access to, and use of, our Platforms;

 Use of your personal information

-provide or deliver our products, services and Site to you (or those of our related entities (as defined in the Corporations Act 2001 (Cth)));
+- provide or deliver our Platforms to you (or those of our related bodies corporate or related entities (as defined in the Corporations Act 2001 (Cth));

-administer, improve, develop and manage our products, services and Site (including maintaining, testing and upgrading our Site and systems);
+- administer, improve, develop and manage our Platforms (including maintaining, testing and upgrading our Platforms and systems);

-inform you about our Site, products, services, offers, competitions, promotions, questionnaires or surveys or other matters which we believe are of interest to you;
+- inform you about our Platforms, offers, competitions, promotions, questionnaires or surveys or other matters which we believe are of interest to you;

-customise the advertising and content on our Site and to contact you about specials deals;
+- customise the advertising and content on our Platforms and to contact you about specials deals;